project-gemmi/gemmi/docs/cif-utils.rst

 As of Apr 2017 only a few groups have been deposited (it's just the beginning).
-They came from two European high-throughput beamlines and serve as an illustration of how automated software can analyze hundreds of similar samples and submit them quickly to the PDB.
+They came from two European high-throughput beamlines and serve as an illustration of how automated software can analyze hundreds of similar samples (fragment screening) and submit them quickly to the PDB.

 We can easily filter out group depositions -- that is why we stored group IDs when reading mmCIF files.